jtbx/callisto/README.md

 # Callisto

-A featureful runtime for Lua 5.4, written in C99 using POSIX APIs.
+A featureful extension runtime for Lua 5.4, using POSIX .

 Callisto is an extension to Lua that adds commonly-needed functions and features to the language, and includes a file library to manage